1. Purpose of policy

 The University recognises that there may be many factors which can affect a student’s academic progress, especially for first year students making the transition to tertiary study.
 Early intervention reduces the risks to students of not achieving a satisfactory level of academic progress.

-In the case of international students, the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2007 (‘National Code’) requires the University to implement an intervention strategy for any student who is not meeting satisfactory progress requirements in their studies, and this approach is adopted as good practice for all USC students.
+In the case of international students, the National Code of Practice for Providers of Education and Training to Overseas Students 2017 (‘National Code’) requires the University to implement an intervention strategy for any student who is not meeting satisfactory progress requirements in their studies, and this approach is adopted as good practice for all USC students.

 In the event that a student does not achieve a satisfactory level of academic progress, the University may set conditions on the student's continued enrolment or the student may be excluded from continuing their studies.